MadhavMenon10/GPU-Visualiser/README.md

 ## Supported GPUs

-Each entry cites the sources its data is drawn from; the numbers map to the [References](#references) section.
+Each entry cites the sources its data is drawn from.
+The numbers map to the [References](#references) section.

 ### NVIDIA